 - In A Pail of Air by Fritz Leiber, a lot of survival equipment had to be made out of whatever was available.
 The EVA suits' headpieces used to be "big double-duty transparent food cans".

 - The Goodies on their trip to the Moon had a goldfish swimming around inside their helmet.
+Then Bill's helmet becomes an overinflated balloon helmet when he turns up the oxygen too high.

 - In Captain Video, the spacemen's helmets looked like inverted fishbowls.